Embodied Cognition in Education: Why Movement

 Embodied cognition proposes that our mental activities are deeply rooted in our bodily experiences.
 Key concepts such as ecological psychology, connectionism, and phenomenology provide a framework for exploring how cognition is not just an isolated mental activity but is closely linked to physicality.
 Additionally, various models of embodied cognition, including embedded, extended, and enactive cognition, offer insights into how our actions and surroundings shape our understanding of the world.

-into the intricate relationship between the mind and body, examine practical applications in areas such as education and robotics, and address philosophical questions that arise within this field.
+Into the intricate relationship between the mind and body, examine practical applications in areas such as education and robotics, and address philosophical questions that arise within this field.
 By exploring current research and trends, we will uncover how embodied cognition can provide a more comprehensive understanding of human behaviour and thought processes.

 Embodied cognition includes ecological psychology (how environment shapesthinking), connectionism (neural networks and physical experience), and phenomenology (lived bodily experience).
 These concepts explain how physical experiences like movement, sensory input, and environmental interaction directly influence cognitive processes.
 The theory challenges traditional views that separate mind from body in understanding human thought.